snabbco/snabb/README.md

 # Linux system calls for LuaJIT

 What?
-An FFI implementation of the Linux system calls for LuaJIT.
+An FFI implementation of the Linux kernel ABI for LuaJIT.

 Why?
 Making a C library for everything you want to bind is a pain, so I thought I would see what you could do without, and I want to do some low level system stuff in Lua.

 Linux only?
 Easy to port to other Unixes, you need to check the types and constants are correct, and remove anything that is not in your C library (that applies also to any non glibc library too), and test.
 Patches accepted.

 Requirements: Needs LuaJIT 2.0.0-beta9 or later.
 Generally tested using git head.
+Working on support for [luaffi](https://github.com/jmckaskill/luaffi) so you can use with standard Lua; there are some issues but should be fixable.

 ## What is implemented?

 Unfinished!
 Some syscalls missing, work in progress!
 The majority of calls are now there, let me know if you need some that is not.

 No support for 64 bit file operations on a 32 bit system yet.

+## What will be implemented?

+The aim is to implement the Linux kernel interfaces.
+This includes the system calls, the most obvious API, but also all the other parts: netlink communication used for configuring network interfaces and similar (started, but most still to do), and the ioctl based interfaces, of which the termios and pty interfaces have been done so far, thanks to [bdowning](https://github.com/bdowning).
+The aim is to provide helpers that look more familiar than the native interfaces for the complex stuff.

+## Note on man(3)

+There are some commands that call libc interfaces in man(3).
+These include some helper functions (eg inet_aton) that should be rewritten in Lua at some point as they are fairly trivial, will be done soon.
+Also includes the termios stuff, where these are functions that are mostly just ioctl commands and using the pts mux, but glibc does do quite a bit of other stuff if you look at the strace output, and there may be reasons for rewriting these in Lua using system calls directly, not sure yet.
+If so this would not affect the exposed interfaces.

 ### System calls (135)